escapecreative/design-upgrade-learndash/readme.txt

 = Can I use this plugin with the LearnDash Visual Customizer? =

 Technically, yes, but you will encounter some weird design issues.
 We recommend you check out our similar [pro plugin](https://escapecreative.com/products/design-upgrade-learndash/?utm_source=wordpress.org&utm_medium=free%20plugin&utm_campaign=readme&utm_content=faq) to customize LearnDash styles.

+= Is this compatible with the Elementor for LearnDash Integration? =

+The general design & UX improvements that Design Upgrade makes will still take effect.
+However, any customizations you make to LearnDash elements in Elementor will override our plugin's styles.

+But yes, you can use the two together without any issues.

 = Can I use this plugin with the Divi LearnDash Kit? =